a3linux/my.tech.articles/devops/What_Is_DevOPS.md

 DevOPS might be starting from about more than 10 years ago, at the time I was working in eBay.com as automation operation engineer or tools engineer.
 The technique community required things like,

-        ```
-        a cross-disciplinary community of practice dedicated to the study of building, evolving and operating rapidly-changing resilient systems at scale*
+***a cross-disciplinary community of practice dedicated to the study of building, evolving and operating rapidly-changing resilient systems at scale***
-        ```

 In that old days, operation team and development team are totally separate teams.
 We perbit development guys touch our production at all.
 New service go live with certain period as release plan or something similar.
 In eBay.com, it is called *train* and roll out every two weeks.

 But DevOPS is something deifferent comparing above traditional model,

-    ```
-    DevOps is the practice of operations and development engineers participating together in the entire service lifecycle, from design through the development process to production support.
+***DevOps is the practice of operations and development engineers participating together in the entire service lifecycle, from design through the development process to production support***
-    ```

 Also, DevOPS brings,

-    ```
-    DevOps is also characterized by operations staff making use many of the same techniques as developers for their systems work.
+***DevOps is also characterized by operations staff making use many of the same techniques as developers for their systems work***
-    ```

 DevOPS always discuss such topics,